-Day 2 in Marrakech
+Day 2 in Marrakesh

-There are still a few more places to visit in the heart of Marrakech’s historic center, after which it’ll be time to venture out a little further to areas like Mellah and Jardin Majorelle.
+There are still a few more places to visit in the heart of Marrakesh’s historic center, after which it’ll be time to venture out a little further to areas like Mellah and Jardin Majorelle.

 Start the day by heading to the Bahia Palace, one of the most captivating landmarks in the city.
-Built between 1859 and 1900, and therefore one of Marrakech’s newest palaces, it is nonetheless a delight to walk through.
+Built between 1859 and 1900, and therefore one of Marrakesh’s newest palaces, it is nonetheless a delight to walk through.
 That’s because clearly a lot of care went into its design, from the fine painted ceilings in the salons to the tiles that cover the vast Grand Courtyard.
 Don’t miss the garden courtyard of the Small Riad, which feels worlds away from the world outside the palace.

-After a short walk from the Bahia Palace, you’ll arrive in the Mellah of Marrakech, the city’s old Jewish district.
+After a short walk from the Bahia Palace, you’ll arrive in the Mellah of Marrakesh, the city’s old Jewish district.
 Many cities in Morocco had their own Jewish quarter, known as a mellah, and it’s worth exploring here to see the differences from the main medina area.
 While you’ll find plenty more narrow streets and alleys in this quarter, some notable differences include an abundance of balconies overhanging the streets, not to mention the local synagogue.

-Heading south out of the medina into the royal Kasbah district of Marrakech, our next stop is the exquisite Saadian Tombs.
+Heading south out of the medina into the royal Kasbah district of Marrakesh, our next stop is the exquisite Saadian Tombs.
 This 16th-century necropolis was used to house the remains of the Moroccan royal family, helping explain its gorgeous architecture and design.
 From the ornate tiles to the finely detailed plasterwork, the chambers of the Saadian Tombs are all quite beautiful.
 Of particular note is the Chamber of the Twelve Columns, the grand mausoleum that Sultan Ahmad al-Mansur had built for himself.

 El Badi Palace

-A short walk from the Saadian Tombs and resting just outside the Royal Palace of Marrakech, you’ll find the remains of El Badi Palace.
+A short walk from the Saadian Tombs and resting just outside the Royal Palace of Marrakesh, you’ll find the remains of El Badi Palace.
 Built by Sultan Ahmad al-Mansur in the 16th century, this once lavish palace was torn apart not a century later.
-So your visit will not entail admiring a resplendent palace but its evocative remains, namely the large courtyard gardens and exhibitions on the history of this corner of Marrakech.
+So your visit will not entail admiring a resplendent palace but its evocative remains, namely the large courtyard gardens and exhibitions on the history of this corner of Marrakesh.
 One other perk of visiting El Badi is that the old palace ramparts offer some nice views of the city.

-The first of our attractions that lies away from the center of Marrakech is the gorgeous Menara Gardens.
+The first of our attractions that lies away from the center of Marrakesh is the gorgeous Menara Gardens.
 Set around a large reflecting pool and a historic pavilion, the gardens are the city’s finest and immensely popular with locals looking to escape the city noise.
 What’s really surprising is that they date to the 12th century, meaning you’re still exploring the city’s history as you stroll through and look off to the Atlas Mountains in the distance.

-Saving the best Marrakech garden — or at least the most striking — until last, we have the remarkable Jardin Majorelle in the city’s north.
+Saving the best Marrakesh garden — or at least the most striking — until last, we have the remarkable Jardin Majorelle in the city’s north.
 The garden was originally designed by French artist Jacques Majorelle and later restored by fashion icon Yves Saint-Laurent, and their involvement goes a long way in explaining its bold, artistic look.
 That’s because, besides a worldly array of plants, Jardin Majorelle incorporates a vivid blue Cubist villa whose hue can be seen throughout the gardens.
 In addition to the gardens, Jardin Majorelle features both a Berber Museum and an Yves Saint Laurent Museum.

 Visit a Hammam

 Having come all the way to Morocco, you can’t miss out on a quintessential Moroccan experience like a hammam, or steam bath.
 Visiting a hammam is as much about socializing and spirituality as recreation and an ingrained element of Moroccan culture, making it a worthwhile experience for tourists.
-There are both public and private hammams in Marrakech, with each type offering a vastly different experience.
+There are both public and private hammams in Marrakesh, with each type offering a vastly different experience.
 One of the most popular hammams is Les Bains d’Orient Marrakech.
 You can also book a hammam experience here.

-Day 3 in Marrakech
+Day 3 in Marrakesh

 1. Ouzoud Falls

-Waterfalls may not be the first thing you think of when you think of Morocco, but the Ouzoud Falls are definitely one of the best day trips from Marrakech.
+Waterfalls may not be the first thing you think of when you think of Morocco, but the Ouzoud Falls are definitely one of the best day trips from Marrakesh.
 Found among the Middle Atlas Mountains east of the city, a trip to this striking waterfall and its green surroundings will show you a completely different side of the country.